 After a long flight from Auckland, a flight were I may have cried a little and I tried to come to terms with the fact that I had to leave my beloved New Zealand, we arrived at Hong Kong Airport.
 It was a warm welcome, because of Chinese New Year the airport was festively decorated and it wasn’t hard to guess which year lay ahead.

 We hopped on the bus to the city center, which was easy and effortless, and got out near Tsim Sha Tsui station.
 That’s where the trouble started…

-You can read the full story here but long story short: my hotel reservation for the Peace Guest House was cancelled for some obscure reason, for an even more obscure reason a random guy showed up offering us another room, we accepted the obscure room he offered because we were exhausted from a long travel day and subsequently locked ourselves out of said room.
+My hotel reservation for the Peace Guest House was cancelled for some obscure reason, for an even more obscure reason a random guy showed up offering us another room, we accepted the obscure room he offered because we were exhausted from a long travel day and subsequently locked ourselves out of said room.
 Not a great start for me and Hong Kong.